What is an FHA Loan? Requirements, How It Works and How to Get One

 • Installing or replacing appliances, such as dishwashers or ovens, that are built into the house

-• Accessibility improvements like:
+• Accessibility improvements such as:

 • Adding exterior ramps